Original Issuance Date: April 11, 1980

 - Accounts receivable between $200 and $1,000 which have not been referred to a collection agency and all accounts receivable over $1,000 must be referred to UW System Financial Administration for write-off approval.
 Requests for write-off should include name, amount, school term (if tuition/fees) and statement why that accounts receivable has been determined to be uncollectible.

-The UW System must submit a consolidated report of accounts receivable and write-offs to the State Controllers Office annually.
+The UW System must submit a consolidated report of accounts receivable and write-offs to the Department of Administration Controller’s Office annually.